 The patella or kneecap is a sesamoid bone, a bone that is located within the tendon of a muscle.
 It makes a joint with the large condyles of the femur at the knee joint.
 The patella runs in a track in the groove between the condyles.
 The patella acts as a fulcrum to increase the contraction force of the quadriceps muscle up to 50%.

-The muscles and fibrous tissue structures on each side of the bone maintain tracking of the patella.
+The muscles and fibrous tissue structures on each side of the bone maintain normal tracking of the patella.
 Disruption of this balance may be one of the causes of patellofemoral pain.

 Symptoms of Patellofemoral Pain Syndrome